Bottas, Hamilton 'shocked' by Mexico Grand Prix front row lockout

 "Even with that and not having a great balance I think we could have still gone for that pole lap."

+"We will first discuss it with Valtteri and Lewis because they are the ones it concerns and then we will see if the situation requires us to do so."

-AlphaTauri's Pierre Gasly, Ferrari driver Carlos Sainz, Daniel Ricciardo in a McLaren, Charles Leclerc in the second Ferrari, Yuki Tsunoda of AlphaTauri and Lando Norris in a McLaren filled out the top 10.
+AlphaTauri's Pierre Gasly, Ferrari driver Carlos Sainz, Daniel Ricciardo in a McLaren, Charles Leclerc in the second Ferrari, Yuki Tsunoda of AlphaTauri and Lando Norris in a McLaren filled out the top 10 on Saturday.

 The first qualifying session was marked by Lance Stroll burying his Aston Martin in the barriers at the spectacular Autodromo Hermanos Rodriguez.